Kenny Adeleke: College career

 Adeleke committed to DePaul University, over Boston College, Providence College, New Mexico, University of Massachusetts, and Hofstra University.
-Later reneging on his commitment to stay closer to home attending Hofstra.
+He later reneged on his commitment to stay closer to home and attend Hofstra.

 As a freshman at Hofstra he won CAA Rookie of the year, including notable games against Syracuse scoring 20 points and 9 rebounds, against Kent State 25 points and 11 rebounds, and in the conference tournament upsetting George Mason scoring 23 points and 10 rebounds.
 The next game losing to scored 26 points and 8 rebounds against VCU in the semifinals loss.
 As a sophomore he averaged 16.1 points including 11 rebounds as was a second team all CAA selection notable games included 18 points and 9 rebounds against Gonzaga and 24 points 19 rebounds vs. Manhattan and 19 points 21 rebounds against Sweet sixteen participant UNC Wilmington.
 As a junior, he was a first team all CAA selection, notable games included 20 points 10 rebounds and 4 blocks against St. John's also 27 points and 15 rebounds against VCU.
-He later transferred to Hartford as a senior and averaged 20.7 points and 13 rebounds finishing second in the nation to Paul Millsap, as a first team American East selection, including a record setting 8 times player of the week.
-Notable players who played in the American East were University of Hartford Vin Baker, Drexel University Malik Rose, Hofstra University Craig Speedy Claxton also future NBA player JJ Barea.
+He later transferred to Hartford as a senior and averaged 20.7 points and 13 rebounds finishing second in the nation to Paul Millsap, as a first team America East selection, including a record setting 8 times player of the week.
 Notable games included 21 points and 15 rebounds against University of Virginia, and 20 points and 10 rebounds against UMass.